rladies-chicago/blog/Add Events to Website/README.md

 ???
 E.g. **NLP Study Group August Meeting**

-The longer event subscription should include:
+The longer event description should include:

 * A 1-sentence summary about what the event is (this could be the text that is used on the meetup event)
 * An email or method of contact if someone wants more information